Wilfred/deadgrep/README.md

 | <kbd>C-c</kbd> <kbd>C-k</kbd> | Stop a running search                          |
 | <kbd>C-u</kbd>                | A prefix argument prevents searches from starting automatically. |

+You can also use `M-x imenu` to move between files in a results buffer.

 ### Minibuffer

 You use the minibuffer to enter a new search term.